 Michael J. Weissmann

-Michael J. Weissmann, Ph.D. is a co-founder and former Curator of the Butterfly Pavilion and Insect Center in Westminster, Colorado, and has consulted with a variety of similar facilities since then.
+Michael J. Weissmann, Ph.D., is a co-founder and former curator of the Butterfly Pavilion and Insect Center in Westminster, Colorado.
+He has consulted with a variety of similar facilities since then.
 He was the initial Executive Director of the International Association of Butterfly Exhibitors and Suppliers, a butterfly house industry 501(c)(6) trade association, and currently serves on several IABES committees.
 Working with former Kallima Consultants partner, Richard Cowan, they created London Pupae Supplies of Los Angeles (now LPS LLC), which has become the largest importer of live tropical butterfly pupae in North America, now operated exclusively by Mr. Cowan.
-Scientifically, Dr. Weissmann has published a variety of technical articles about insect taxonomy, biology, and behavior; and has co-authored popular guides to insects of regional parks and monuments.
-Current entomological research is focused on Colorado mosquitoes and the West Nile Virus they vector, seasonally working as Surveillance Manager for Colorado Mosquito Control, Inc. He also has been presenting insect-related educational programs for more than two decades to audiences of all ages, including the current award-winning incarnation, "Dr. Mike's Bag of Bugs."
-He earned B.A. and M.A. degrees in Biology at the University of Colorado in Boulder, and is currently an Adjunct Curator at the University of Colorado Museum.
-He received his doctorate in Entomology from Colorado State University and continues to serve as an affiliate faculty member there.
+Scientifically, Dr. Weissmann has published a variety of technical articles about insect taxonomy, biology, and behavior, and has co-authored popular guides to insects of regional parks and monuments.
+Current entomological research is focused on Colorado mosquitoes and the West Nile Virus they vector, seasonally working as Surveillance Manager for Colorado Mosquito Control, Inc. He has also been presenting insect-related educational programs for more than two decades to audiences of all ages, including the current award-winning incarnation, "Dr. Mike's Bag of Bugs."
+He earned B.A. and M.A. degrees in biology at the University of Colorado at Boulder and is currently an adjunct curator at the University of Colorado Museum.
+He received his doctorate in entomology from Colorado State University and continues to serve as an affiliate faculty member.

 Weissmann, M.J.
 2009.
 Arthropod urban legends and myths.
 2009 Invertebrates in Education and Conservation Conference Proceedings.
 Tucson, AZ: Sonoran Arthropod Studies Institute.
 Pp. 153-161.